My New Book!

 Depression - Situational or Clinical?
 Mind or Brain?

 Yes, it is useful to think in terms of the mind.
 But every decision we make, every thought process, every emotional reaction, is mediated through the meat housed inside our skulls.
-And some meat is not as well-equipped as others to handle the load our environments dump on us.
+And some of our meat is not as well-equipped as others to handle the load our environments dump on us.

 But the endogenous-exogenous distinction does encourage us to examine where our depression might be coming from.
 If your marriage is falling apart, for instance, or your situation at work is going badly, it is obviously worth exploring this association.
 Sort of like investigating whether a person with a pulmonary disorder is working in an asbestos mine.
 For some crazy reason, the "modern" DSM-III of 1980 and its successors didn't think this was important.